ncvgl/ncvgl.github.io/_posts/2025-08-03-gemini-cli-reverse-engineering.md

 `Execute multiple independent tool calls in parallel when feasible`

-It is funny to see many of the inner logic we would have hardcoded in a traditional software is here exposed to the agent as concepts it should use, but can also decide not to.
+It is funny to see many of the inner logic we would have hardcoded in a traditional software is here exposed to the agent as concepts it should use - but won't necessarily to so when the opportunity comes.

 * **Environment-specific instructions**: Different prompts for sandbox vs non-sandbox environments.
 Here a different prompt is appended depending on the user environment.
 Any user-related memory is added.